Skip to main content

 I take pride in what I do.
 I enjoy seeing the finished product, as it brings satisfaction and gratification.
 When I say that something is finished, I know I’ve done the best work I can and I’m proud of it.

 People don’t realize that Tool and Die makers have a large impact on their daily lives.
 The parts I make may be used to build automobiles, furniture, building materials or appliances.
-Even an item as simple as a pop can, they are created using a deep draw die.
+Even an item as simple as a pop can, is created using a deep draw die.

 Outside of work I